AgustinSRG/ImageToMapMC/guides/basic_guide.md

 # Basic Guide

-The app main interface consists on two panels:
+The app main interface consists of two panels:
- - At the **LEFT**, the orginal image is displayed.
+ - At the **LEFT**, the original image is displayed.
  - At the **RIGHT**, a preview of the map (how it will look in game) is displayed.

-All of the options are avilable in the application top menu.
+All of the options are available in the application top menu.

 ![Main view](../screenshots/main_display.jpg "Main view")